 Avoid cut and paste if possible.
 This breaks the audit trail to check later (think contact tracking in Coronavirus terms)

-Assure anyone you've shared it with that you have verified it, including the orginal source and include any limitations (see below)
+Assure anyone you've shared it with that you have verified it, including the orginal source and include any limitations (see below for an example)

 IF it turns out to be false, share that just as energetically and tell everyone to do the same.
 Overcome your shame - no blame culture!

 And, by the way, all this is Steve's own work, based on years of working with computers and the internet but with no formal qualification apart from membership of the British Computer Society.
 So if anyone knows a better source of advice on this subject, let me know and I'll update this advice.
 See also links below.